 A spectacular mountain dulcimer player who can match the fiddle note-for-note on tunes, Don has been collecting, preserving and performing Appalachian music for more than four decades.
 He has spent most of his life working, playing music and living alongside old-time musicians in North Carolina, Kentucky, Tennessee, and Virginia, and he has developed a playing style that translates the older style fiddle and banjo tunes, ballads, and songs to the dulcimer, while maintaining traditional rhythms and stylistic sensibilities.
 He’s performed at many festivals across the country, including the Smithsonian Folklife Festival in Washington, DC, and he played music and appeared in the film, Songcatcher.

-Children’s Program coordinator Melissa Hyman has been involved with kids and music in all the many facets of her working life.
+Children’s Program coordinator Melissa Hyman is involved with kids and music in all the many facets of her working life.
 She has taught music to elementary-aged students at Asheville charter schools and coordinated children’s programming at regional music conferences.
-Her main gig is as a musician on the folk circuit, working full-time as a touring and recording artist, cellist, singer and songwriter.
-When not on the road she gives private cello lessons, and teaches music on the pediatric unit at Mission Hospital in Asheville as the Music Fellow for Arts for Life (www.aflnc.org), a non-profit that provides art and music activities to patients at North Carolina’s children’s hospitals.
-Melissa has taught music at Evergreen Community Charter School and Rainbow Community School in Asheville, and coordinated children’s programming at the Southeast Regional Folk Alliance (SERFA) conference in Montreat, NC.
-In 2010 she was the music teacher for our Children’s Program, and it was ‘love at first Gathering.’
-In 2014, Melissa took on the role of Children’s Program Coordinator, and now she looks forward to many more unforgettable summers in Swannanoa, leading a ragtag crew of amazing kids and counselors on adventures through space and time.
+Her main gig is as a musician on the folk/indie circuit, working full-time as a touring and recording artist, cellist, singer and songwriter.
+When not on the road she works on the pediatric unit at Mission Hospital in Asheville as a Music Teacher for Arts for Life (www.aflnc.org), a non-profit organization providing art and music programming for patients in NC’s major children’s hospitals.
+This year Melissa spearheaded the launch of an exciting new endeavor at AFL called the Heartbeat Project, in collaboration with Echo Mountain Studios and many talented members of the Asheville music community.
+Melissa looks forward to many more unforgettable summers in Swannanoa, leading a ragtag crew of amazing kids and counselors on adventures through space and time.
 She feels right at home in this world of messy games, silly songs, amazing crafts and fast friendships.

 Thomas Maupin describes himself as a “self-taught buckdancer with a flatfoot style.”
-He has won First Place in the senior flatfooting competition at the Appalachian String Band Festival at Clifftop, WV, as well as the Silver Stars talent contest at the Ryman Auditorium in Nashville.
-A recipient of a Tennessee Folklife Heritage Award, Thomas was featured in a recent documentary film, Let Your Feet Do the Talkin’ and in 2013, he was inducted into American Clogging Hall of Fame.
+He has won first place in the senior flatfooting competition at the Appalachian String Band Festival at Clifftop, WV, as well as the Silver Stars talent contest at the Ryman Auditorium in Nashville.
+A recipient of a Tennessee Folklife Heritage Award, Thomas was featured in a recent documentary film, Let Your Feet Do the Talkin’ and in 2013, he was inducted into the American Clogging Hall of Fame.
 Joining him is his grandson, Daniel Rothwell, who plays banjo, sings, and tells stories.
 The two have been performing together since Rothwell was small, and they have appeared at the Grand Ole Opry, the Museum of Appalachia’s Fall Homecoming, Uncle Dave Macon Days, the Berkeley Old Time Music Convention, and the National Folk Festival.
 In 2017, Thomas received the NEA’s National Heritage Fellowship, this country’s highest award for traditional artists.